-There are three main elements I look at when taking an image using flash: the background / ambient light, the amount of flash needed, and where I can bounce the flash off.
+There are three main elements you need to look at when taking an image using flash: the background / ambient light, the amount of flash needed, and where you can bounce the flash off.

 The strange thing about shooting with flash is that is some ways it is like you are setting two separate exposures - one for the background, and one for your subject.
-Use your camera settings to expose for how you want the ambient light / background to look - the more ambient light you let in, the less "flashy" your image will look (where you have a bright subject against a dark background)
+You use your camera settings to expose for how you want the ambient light / background to look (the more ambient light you let in, the less "flashy" your image will look.

 First, I set my ISO as high as I can without introducing noise - this will be different for each camera model and the amount of light available and so on.

 Next, I set my aperture as low as I can for what I am photographing - the lower the better.
 I want to let in as much light as I can but still with workable settings.

 Last is my shutter speed.
 You can afford to have a lower shutter speed than you would normally since flash freezes the motion somewhat (but also bear in mind that you will need to keep your shutter speed slower than you camera's max sync speed - this is usually around 1/200 but varies from camera model - if you don't know, start at 1/125!)
 If I am indoors with a lot less light, in order to keep my ambient light levels good, I will choose a relatively low shutter speed - less and I might get motion blur from camera shake (I'm naturally shaky!).
 You can take a test shot at this point if you want, just to make sure you have your background looking the way you want it.